-The Tara VanDerveer Fund is administered by the Women’s Sports Foundation and is supported generously through private and public donations.
+The Tara VanDerveer Fund for the Advancement of Women in Coaching is proudly administered by WSF and supported through generous private and public donations.

 Anticipated Application Timeline

 - January 4, 2023 – Applications are open.

 - March 29, 2023- Applications close.

 - April 28, 2023 – First round review is completed, and all applicants notified.